wangguodong-f/paho.mqtt.cpp/README.md

 ## Building from source

-As of v1.5, the Paho C++ library uses C++17 features, and thus requires a fully compliant C++17 compiler.
-Some of the more common options, depending on the target platform, are:
+As of v1.5, the Paho C++ library uses C++17 features, thus requiring a fully compliant C++17 compiler.
+Some of the more common compilers that can be used, depending on the target platform, are:

 * GCC v8 or later
 * _clang_ v5 or later
 * Visual Studio 2017 15.8 (MSVC 19.15) or later

 _CMake_  is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
-It is now the only supported build system.
+It is the only supported build system.
 The current supported minimum version is:

 * cmake v3.13

-The Paho C++ library requires the Paho C library, v1.3.14 or greater, to be built and installed.
+The Paho C++ library requires the Paho C library, v1.3.14 or greater to be built and installed.
 That can be done before building this library, or it can be done here using the CMake `PAHO_WITH_MQTT_C` build option to build both libraries at the same time.
 This also guarantees that a proper version of the C library is used, and that it is build with compatible options.

 ### Build Options